 These elements form the foundation of landscape architecture.
 Landscaping should be done taking these elements into consideration.

-Water bodies, terrain, climate, and landform are taken into consideration before jumping into the drafting desk.
-Proper analyses of these elements are a must or else landscape might not be a blessing to the design.
+Water bodies, terrain, climate, and landforms are taken into consideration before jumping into the drafting desk.
+Proper analyses of these elements are a must or else the landscape might not be a blessing to the design.

 Flora and fauna can be used while designing the evergreen landscape of the site.
 Requirements and availability of flora and fauna are studied before designing.